+(a) misrepresents or attempts to misrepresent the broad-based black

-- (e) requiring all broad-based black economic empowerment transactions above a prescribed threshold to be reported to the Commission; and - (f) any ancillary or incidental administrative or procedural matter that it is necessary to prescribe [in order to ensure] for the proper implemenation and administration of this Act. - (2) The Minister may by notice in the Gazette issue guidelines and practice notes relating to the interpretation and application of this Act.".
+- (f) any ancillary or incidental administrative or procedural matter that it is necessary to prescribe [in order to ensure] for the proper implementation and administration of this Act. - (2) The Minister may by notice in the Gazette issue guidelines and practice notes relating to the interpretation and application of this Act.".